Let’s talk about auditory processing

 Brain Injury and Concussion

 Whether it’s a concussion, trauma during early development or a more severe brain injury, disruptions to the auditory system can occur.
 We work alongside ACC to assist individuals in managing auditory challenges post-injury.
-Additionally, we offer support for those dealing with neurological conditions that affect auditory pathways.
+Additionally, we provide support for those dealing with neurological conditions that affect auditory pathways.

 Unlock Learning Potential